consuldemocracy/consuldemocracy/docs/en/features/user_content_translations.md

 The aim of this service is to be able to offer all the dynamic contents of the application (proposals, debates, budget investments and comments) in different languages automatically.

 When a user visits a page with a language where there is untranslated content, they will have a button to request the translation of all the content.
-This content will be sent to an automatic translator (in this case [Microsoft TranslatorText](https://azure.microsoft.com/en-us/products/cognitive-services/translator/)) and as soon as the response is obtained, all these translations will be available to any user.
+This content will be sent to an automatic translator (as) and as soon as the response is obtained, all these translations will be available to any user.

+## Selecting your translations provider

+You can choose 2 different approaches to enable content translation, depending on your preference.

+### 1. Microsoft TranslatorText Translation

+* Probably preferable if you are already and Azure customer or when you prefer a dedicated translation API.

+### 2. LLM Translation

+* Probably preferable if when you already provision an LLM (AI) service, or when you want to take more control of your translations - customizing the translation prompt.

+## 1. Using Microsoft TranslatorText Translation

 ### Getting started